Top 10 Largest Hindu Temple in the World [2024 Updated List]

 2. BAPS Swaminarayan Akshardham (New Jersey)

-BAPS Swaminarayan Akshardham (New Jersey)
+BAPS Swaminarayan Akshardham (New Jersey) - second largest hindu temple in the world

 Swaminarayan Akshardham in Robbinsville, New Jersey, showcases remarkable Indian architecture and spirituality.
 Completed in 2014, it is North America’s largest non-Indian Hindu temple complex spread across a stunning expanse of 83 acres.